 Over time, the £6 per patient that is currently provided for the Extended Access scheme will also transfer to the networks; the exact timing of this transfer will depend on the current arrangements in each area for the Extended Access scheme.
-Some CCGs may transfer the funding from 2019, if the commissioning arrangements for the Extended Access scheme allow, whereas others will need to be delayed until those Extended Access contracts come to an end.
-NHS England has advised that all Extended Access funding should have transferred to each network by 2021.
+Some CCGs may transfer the funding from 2019, if the commissioning arrangements for the Extended Access scheme allow, whereas others will need to be delayed until those Extended Access funding should have transferred to each network by 2021.
 The intention is to bring together extended hours and extended access activity to reduce fragmentation and confusion for practices and patients.